hrzndhrn/glob_ex/bench/reports/filter_all_bench.md

-Benchmark GlobEx.ls/1
+Benchmark GlobEx.ls/1 with filter all

-Comparing `GlobEx.ls/1` with `Path.wildcard/2`.
+TODO

 ## System